HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 Monster e = {.health = 50};  // .name = "Enemy",  .health = 50
 ```

 It is a good idea to always specify the default values for the field types that can be uninitialized (e.g. for `int`s, but it wouldn't change anything for `std::string`s).
+Not doing this is a constant source of bugs.

 ## Nested structs

-Struct variables can be used as members of other structs:
+Structs can be used as field types in other structs:

 ```cpp
 struct Health